Hong Kong has a timber-trafficking problem.

 Such are the problems confronting Hong Kong — and several other countries — as they consider what to do with their mounting stockpiles.

-The ESAC last December discussed four options that are, in principle, advised by the CITES secretariat — returning the timber to its place of origin, auctioning it to raise money for CITES conservation work, using it for non-commercial purposes, or destroying it.
+The ESAC last December discussed four options advised by the CITES secretariat — returning the timber to its place of origin, auctioning it to raise money for CITES conservation work, using it for non-commercial purposes, or destroying it.

-Given Madagascar’s struggles to curb illegal logging, Hong Kong has been advised against repatriating the Malagasy wood, and the ESAC members are split on the alternatives, according to the minutes of the December meeting.
+Given Madagascar’s struggles to curb illegal logging, Hong Kong has been advised against repatriating the wood, and ESAC members are split on the alternatives, according to the minutes of the December meeting.

 The preferred option,“non-commercial uses” — such as using the wood for public works, historical building restoration, or educational and cultural purposes — was seized upon by several members, who pressed to use the timber for projects ranging from art pieces to the restoration of a 16-story wooden pagoda in China’s Sichuan province.